 Ensuring the right person gets your pension when you’re gone

-At the time many pension schemes were set up, people got married and stayed married to that person for the rest of their life.
-However, these days we may marry, divorce, re-marry, cohabit or remain single.
+At the time many pension schemes were set up, and people got married and stayed married to that person for the rest of their lives.
+However, these days we may marry, divorce, re-marry, cohabit, or remain single.
 This means it is far less obvious ‘who’ should receive benefits from our pension scheme when we are gone.

 If we do not tell our pension scheme about our wishes and our current family circumstances, there is a risk that the person who benefits is not the person we would have wanted.

 Do your pension providers know who you would want to benefit after you are gone?

 What happens on death depends on what type of scheme you are part of (e.g. Defined Benefit or Defined Contribution), the scheme rules, and whether you had started to receive benefits from the pension, or not.